4 Summer Safety Tips for Your Vision in 2020

 • Weakened immune systems

-While we are able to feel the sun’s heat, we are unable to feel UV-A and UV-B radiation on our skin.
+While we can feel the sun’s heat, we can’t feel UV-A and UV-B radiation on our skin.
 This is why it’s so important to protect yourself even if you don’t think you’re in danger.

 You can protect your vision from UV damage the same way you would your skin.
-You can start by avoiding the sun when it’s at its strongest between the hours of 10 am and 4 pm.
-This can change depending on how close or far you are from the equator.
-With that said, it’s a good rule of thumb for everyone within the contiguous United States.
+You can start by avoiding the sun between 10 am and 4 pm.
+This may change depending on how close or far you are from the equator.
+With that said, it’s a good rule of thumb for everyone.

-You should also wear a wide-brimmed hat when outside, even on cloudy or overcast days.
-This will protect your eyes and your face from the sun’s negative effects.
-Doing so will protect your vision from long-term damage such as cataracts and macular degeneration.
+You should also wear a wide-brimmed hat outside, even on cloudy or overcast days.
+This will protect your eyes from issues such as cataracts and macular degeneration.

 2. Invest in a Pair of Prescription Sunglasses

 One of the best safety tips we can offer is to invest in a quality pair of prescription sunglasses.
-When it comes to protecting your vision from UV rays, sunglasses are more than a fashion statement.
-They’re essential for you to be able to see.
+Sunglasses are more than a fashion statement—they’re essential for you to see clearly when the sun is out while protecting your vision.

 Choosing a pair of prescription sunglasses is about more than the color or the shape.
-Finding the perfect pair for you will require some legwork.
-However, the final result will be a pair that offers maximum protection from UV radiation while also lasting you many summers to come.
+Finding the perfect pair for you requires some legwork.
+However, the result is a pair that offers maximum protection while lasting years to come.

-The first thing to look for in a pair of prescription sunglasses is UV blocking.
+The first thing to look for in a pair of prescription sunglasses is UV-blocking.
 Look for a pair that blocks 99 – 100% of both UV-A and UV-B radiation.
 A rating of UV400 or higher is also good since it means the same thing.
-Whichever you choose, you can rest easy knowing that you’re safe from the threat of UV rays damaging your vision.
+Whichever you choose, you can rest easy knowing that you’re safe from UV rays damaging your vision.

 You should also choose a pair that fits correctly.
 Not only should they fit comfortably and securely, but they should also fit close to your face.
-This protects your eyes from sunlight that may slip through the cracks between your face and sunglasses by providing 360 degrees of protection!
+This protects you from rays that may slip your face and frames, providing 360° protection!

 Last but not least are high-quality lenses.
 Choose prescription sunglasses that are free of imperfections in the lenses or tinting.
-For added protection, opt for lenses that are polarized, which reduce glare from the sun that gets reflected from surfaces like water or snow.
+Opt for polarized lenses that reduce glare reflected from surfaces like water or snow.

-You already know the dangers of UV radiation and the importance of having a quality pair of sunglasses.
+You already know the dangers of UV radiation and the importance of sunglasses.
 Now you need to consider the threat of eye injuries while enjoying your summer.
 This is especially true when playing sports.

-According to the American Academy of Ophthalmology (AAO), there are almost 30,000 eye injuries related to sports each year.
-Fortunately, this can be easily prevented by wearing the right protective eyewear.
+There are almost 30,000 eye injuries related to sports each year.
+Fortunately, injuries can be easily prevented by wearing the right protective eyewear.
 The risk of eye injury will vary from sport to sport, but the sports with the highest risk break down like this:

 1. Basketball